Worksheets assist the improvement team in the planning and execution of programmes, strands and activities within the improvement process.

 Use:

-- To remind the team of the terminology related to the improvement process
+• To remind the team of the terminology related to the improvement process

-- To highlight any differences or ambiguity in the use of key improvement terms
+• To highlight any differences or ambiguity in the use of key improvement terms

-- To accentuate the importance of understanding key improvement terms
+• To accentuate the importance of understanding key improvement terms

-A summary of the risk assessment
+A summary of influences within the system

 Use: